Brainsmatics/Vessel-MAYON/README.md

 ## Installation

+All experiments were conducted in Python 3.9.21 with PyTorch 2.6.0.

 Follow the official nnU-Net v2 installation guide:
 [https://github.com/MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet)
 Make sure the environment is properly set up and the dataset structure follows the nnU-Net requirements